-Samaná Bay is a significant breeding ground and nursery area for humpback whales from all over the North Atlantic and the most important multi-species fishing ground in the DR. While tourism is an important economic activity its impact on sensitive coastal-marine ecosystems is of particular concern.
+Samaná Bay is a significant breeding ground and nursery area for humpback whales from all over the North Atlantic and the most important multi-species fishing ground in the Dominican Republic.
+While tourism is an important economic activity its impact on sensitive coastal-marine ecosystems is of particular concern.
 A major portion of environmental degradation in coastal areas is attributed to large-scale hotel developments in areas of high biodiversity and unregulated tour activities put at risk reproduction sites for whales and turtles.
 Mangrove deforestation and coral reef damage in turn decrease the resilience of these coastal marine ecosystems and increase their vulnerability to tropical storms.
 Additionally destructive lionfish (Pterois volitans) are invading coral reefs in the Americas and has been identified as one of the world’s greatest conservation issues.
 Our program is part of an effort to tackle an invasive species and help reverse coral reef damage!

 - community awareness

 Weekly cost (approx USD):

 Direct benefits you gain:

 - cultural integration

 - field research skills

 - gain a qualification or credit

 - undertake your own research